isidorogv/foldarapDDE/README.md

 # What's that?

-**Foldarap Escalable** is a modified version of Foldarap v.1.0 3D printer originally made by [EnmanuelG](https://github.com/EmmanuelG/Foldarap).
+**Scalable Foldarap** is a modified version of Foldarap v.1.0 3D printer originally made by [EnmanuelG](https://github.com/EmmanuelG/Foldarap).

 ![Foldarap Mod v.1.0](pics/scalablefolda.jpg)

-Modification is basically a parametric source file from wich different printer sizes can be built.
+Modification is basically a parametric source file which different printer sizes can be built from.
 Check some examples [here](https://github.com/isidorogv/foldarap_escalable/wiki/Lista-de-Materiales).
 Openscad files are supplied in order to make your own custom adjustements.

 Thankx to...